Stamped from the Beginning: Awards and honors

+Censorship

-Despite the above, in 2020, Stamped landed the second position on the American Library Association's list of the most commonly banned and challenged books in the United States.
+In 2020, Stamped landed the second position on the American Library Association's list of the most commonly banned and challenged books in the United States.
 The book was banned, challenged, and/or restricted "because of author’s public statements, and because of claims that the book contains 'selective storytelling incidents' and does not encompass racism against all people."

-Stamped (For Kids): Racism, Antiracism, and You
+Stamped (for Kids): Racism, Antiracism, and You

-Stamped (For Kids): Racism, Antiracism, and You, published May 11, 2021 by Little, Brown Young Readers.
+Stamped (for Kids): Racism, Antiracism, and You was published May 11, 2021 by Little, Brown Young Readers.
 The book was written by Ibram X. Kendi and Jason Reynolds, illustrated by Rachelle Baker, and adapted by Sonja Cherry-Paul.

+Critical reception

+Stamped (for Kids) received a starred review from Kirkus Reviews, who called the books "exhilarating, excellent, [and] necessary."

+Booklist's Jessica Agudelo highlighted how Cherry-Paul "skillfully carried over" the "conservational tone" created in the previous installments of the book.
+She also discussed the book's artistry, saying, "Baker’s gray-scale illustrations provide an effective visual language for the intended audience and are featured varyingly as spot art and full-page depictions."

+Common Sense Media gave Stamped (for Kids) three out of five stars, who noted that the book's concepts and language "[seem] inaccessible to 6- to 8-year-old children at the younger end of the publisher's target audience."
+They explain their position by stating, "The content veers between young-kid-friendly discussions ... to very adult-oriented, abstract language and concepts."

+Awards and honors

-Stamped (for Kids) is a New York Times Bestseller and received a starred review from Kirkus.
+Stamped (for Kids) is a New York Times Bestseller.
+Kirkus Reviews named it one of the best books of 2021.
+In 2022, the Association for Library Service to Children included it on their "Notable Children's Books" list.

+Stamped from the Beginning: A Graphic History of Racist Ideas in America

+Stamped from the Beginning: A Graphic History of Racist Ideas in America, adapted to graphic novel form by Joel Christian Gill, was published June 6, 2023.

+A documentary film by Roger Ross Williams was also submitted for Oscar consideration.